kogakure/website-hugo-stefanimhoff.de/app/content/articles/2007/japanese-colors.md

 ---
-language: de
+language: en
-title: 'Traditionelle, japanische Farben für Photoshop und Illustrator'
+title: 'Traditional, Japanese Colors for Photoshop and Illustrator'
-description: 'Traditionelle, japanische Farben als Farbpalette für Photoshop und Illustrator zum KOSTENLOSEN Download.'
+description: 'Traditional, Japanese colors as a color palette for Photoshop and Illustrator to download (FREE).'
 author: Stefan Imhoff
 slug: japanese-colors
 date: 2007-12-08T21:05:00+02:00